ProgramRepair/experiments-infrastructure/README.md

 use in any particular run in the experimental log, to enable reproducibility.

 (D3) Robustness in experiment launching, part 1.
 Experiments involve launching a large number of VMs.
-Turns out that no cloud system can successfully always spin up 100s of VMs at a time and have every one actually succeed.
+It turns out that no cloud system can spin up 100s of VMs at a time and have every one actually succeed.
 If not all VMs launch successfully, the driver script launches experiments on the ones that *do* spin up and prints an error message about those that didn't succeed, telling the user to kill those instances (which are usually zombies) and then presumably try again to launch the missing experimental runs.
-Figuring out which runs those are is a manual process; it relies on the fact that experiments are launched in sequence and the individual scripts that launch the experiments are numbered.
+Figuring out which runs those are is a manual process that relies on the fact that experiments are launched in sequence and the individual scripts that launch the experiments are numbered.
 So if I saw that 2 instances in a launch that should have created 10 failed to launch, I knew that that meant the last 2 scripts (9.sh and 10.sh) didn't launch, and so the experimental parameters they were instantiated with correspond to the missing run (because of coincidental ordering, this usually just means the last two seeds).

 This is not an amazing process.

-Part 2: each of stage, copy, and run can fail if a given virtual machine instance croaks.
+Part 2: each of stage, copy, and run can fail if a given virtual machine instance fails to come into existence or croaks after doing so.
 The script tries some hard-coded (possibly an optional argument?) number of times and prints out some information on those that fail.
 Usually I find that VMs fail early, however, so I'm not certain what kind of output is provided here.

 Regardless, the "capped number of repeated attempts" thing is absolutely necessary for robustness; what can be improved is support for launching the